snl-dakota/dakota/docs/user/usingdakota/advanced/simulationfailurecapturing.rst

 While Dakota manages the interval halving and function evaluation invocations, the user is responsible for managing the initial guess for the simulation program.
-For example, in a GOMA input file:cite:p:`Sch95`, the user specifies the files to be used for reading initial guess data and writing solution data.
+For example, in a GOMA input file :cite:p:`Sch95`, the user specifies the files to be used for reading initial guess data and writing solution data.
 When using the last successful evaluation in the continuation algorithm, the translation of initial guess data can be accomplished by simply copying